Skip to main content

 SETUP REQUIREMENTS

-The first step is to open the Edit Closure page.
+The first step is to open the Closures page.

 1. Log in to the admin dashboard.

-3. Click the Closures button at the top of the page.
+2. Click the Closures button at the top-right of the admin panel.

 Closures can affect court bookings and events.
 This section shows system users how to manage affected court bookings.
 Scroll down the page to learn how to manage affected events.